 But this is not a science.
 Nature and animal behaviour is unforeseeable, so it is impossible to exclude that something could happen.
 However, I would say that your chances of perishing in Ethiopia are bigger when riding a vehicle on its public roads, than when feeding hyenas in Harar.

 Is the feeding of hyenas in Harar ethical?

 This is one question I asked myself before making the decision to actually go and do it.
 I’m a big lover of animals and wildlife and I despise tourist attractions that exploit animals.
 You will never see me riding an elephant or petting a drugged tiger.
 Hell, I boycott zoos and even aquariums.
 So why did I decide that feeding hyenas was OK?
 For a couple of reasons:

-– They are wild animals.
+– The hyenas are wild animals.
 They are not being kept in confinement by humans and they are not forced to come to the feeding sites.
-They come and go as they wish.
+The animals come and go as they wish.

 – They are being fed anyway.
 It is not a tourist show; it is something that the hyena men do every night regardless of whether there are travelers watching or not.

 – This has been a tradition of decades or even centuries; it is not a recent invention.